Gesifeta/solutions-architect/Day_10-11/Notes.md

 - [ ] Create an S3 bucket and enable versioning.
 - [ ] Define a bucket policy to allow public read access for specific objects.
 - [ ] Implement lifecycle rules to transition objects to Glacier.
+- [ ] Integrate SNS to deliver message to subscribers through email

 ---